gavrix/rcdp/_posts/2014-04-27-flattenMap-vs-map-switchToLatest.md

 tag: Framework
 ---

 As readers with some [FRP] knowledges (specifically, knowledge of [Monad] concept) may already know that `-flattenMap:` is a central piece driving the whole signals chaining mechanism.
 However, based on my own experience with [ReactiveCocoa], I found that it's not that useful and eventually combination of `-map:` and `-switchToLatest` fits better most of the time.
-Let's take a closer look at what these operations are what is the difference.
+Let's take a closer look at what these operations are and what is the difference.

 ## `-flattenMap:`